Special Considerations in Adults and Children With Cancer

 - American Society of Clinical Oncology.
-ASCO Special Report: A guide to cancer care delivery during the COVID-19 pandemic.
-2020.
+ASCO special report: a guide to cancer care delivery during the COVID-19 pandemic.
+2021.
 Available at: https://www.asco.org/sites/new-www.asco.org/files/content-files/2020-ASCO-Guide-Cancer-COVID19.pdf.
-Accessed August 17, 2020.

 - American Society of Anesthesiologists.
 The ASA and APSF joint statement on perioperative testing for the COVID-19 virus.
 2020.
 Available at: https://www.asahq.org/about-asa/newsroom/news-releases/2020/06/asa-and-apsf-joint-statement-on-perioperative-testing-for-the-covid-19-virus.
-Accessed August 3, 2020.
+Accessed February 3, 2023.

 - Wang X, Zhou Q, He Y, et al. Nosocomial outbreak of COVID-19 pneumonia in Wuhan, China.
-Eur Respir J. 2020;55(6).
+Eur Respir J. 2020;55(6):2000544.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/32366488.

-- Luong-Nguyen M, Hermand H, Abdalla S, et al. Nosocomial infection with SARS-CoV-2 within Departments of Digestive Surgery.
+- Luong-Nguyen M, Hermand H, Abdalla S, et al. Nosocomial infection with SARS-CoV-2 within departments of digestive surgery.
 J Visc Surg.
 2020;157(3S1):S13-S18.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/32381426.

-- Rivett L, Sridhar S, Sparkes D, et al. Screening of healthcare workers for SARS-CoV-2 highlights the role of asymptomatic carriage in COVID-19 transmission. eLife.
-2020.
+- Rivett L, Sridhar S, Sparkes D, et al. Screening of healthcare workers for SARS-CoV-2 highlights the role of asymptomatic carriage in COVID-19 transmission.
+Elife.
+2020;9:e58728.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/32392129.

 - Centers for Disease Control and Prevention.
-Coronavirus Disease 2019 (COVID-19): how to protect yourself & others.
-2020.
-Available at: https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention.html Accessed June 17, 2020.
+How to protect yourself and others.
+2023.
+Available at: https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention.html.
+Accessed February 1, 2023.

 - Yahalom J, Dabaja BS, Ricardi U, et al. ILROG emergency guidelines for radiation therapy of hematological malignancies during the COVID-19 pandemic.
 Blood.
 2020;135(21):1829-1832.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/32275740.

 - Food and Drug Administration.
 COVID-19 frequently asked questions.
-2020.
+2022.
 Available at: https://www.fda.gov/emergency-preparedness-and-response/coronavirus-disease-2019-covid-19/covid-19-frequently-asked-questions.
-Accessed August 3, 2020.
+Accessed February 3, 2023.